Revolve Group Inc. (RVLV): Skating on Thin Ice? We Know the Answer

 Credit Suisse gave a rating of “Outperform” to RVLV, setting the target price at $25 in the report published on November 12th of the previous year.

-After a stumble in the market that brought RVLV to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 7.96% of gains for the given period.
+After a stumble in the market that brought RVLV to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -9.41% of loss for the given period.

 Insider Trading